 Key point 7-15.
 A company that supplies building materials for a construction project can claim a "materialmen's lien" against the property if it is not paid.
 This means that the company can sell the property to enforce its lien and recover the cost of the materials.
 Churches are not exempt from such liens.

 In most states, a company that supplies building materials for a construction project can claim a "materialman's lien" against the property in the event it is not paid.
 A lien is a security interest in property, much like a mortgage, that gives the supplier the legal right to sell the property to recover the cost of the materials.
-In many cases, a property owner pays a general contractor for construction materials, but the general contractor ...
+In many cases, a property owner pays a general contractor for construction materials, but the general contractor fails to pay the supplier.
+In such a case the owner must pay the supplier in order to avoid the sale of its property to enforce the lien.
+In other ...

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."